mohammedsbd/Cab-Booking-OOP/README.md

-# Cab-Booking-OOP
+# OOP
-This is a cab booking system made using java with my sql as a part of final project for oop course
+This the a cab booking system forr final project of OOP